Mass suicide in Demmin: East German taboo

 Under the Communist East German government, the mass suicide became taboo.
 The site of the mass graves was deliberately neglected, became overgrown, and was at times cultivated to grow sugar beets.
 The only visible hint of the mass grave was a solitary monument with the engraved date "1945", soon also overgrown.
 In contrast, a 20 m obelisk was erected in Demmin's burnt center to commemorate Soviet soldiers who had died in the area.
 The local museum listed "2,300 deaths due to warfare and famine" for the years of 1945 and 1946.
 As late as 1989, the chronicle of the district's Communist party blamed the destruction of the town on Werwolf and Hitler Youth activities.
 The atrocities were blamed on "Germans disguised as Soviets" by a document found in the local Soviet military administration in Neubrandenburg.
 As Der Spiegel puts it:Arbitrary executions, the rapes, the torching of towns – the atrocities of the Red Army were a taboo in the GDR, the mass suicides as well.
 Those who had witnessed it all or even survived a suicide attempt – children, elderly, raped women – were ashamed and kept quiet.
 Somehow, life had to go on in the system of the liberators.
 Today, many do not want to remember, for too long they had struggled to find a balance between what they had suffered and what they had learned.

 Only a few East German documents mentioned the events.
 The first post-war district official (Landrat) of Demmin, who was confirmed in this position by the Soviet authorities on 15 May 1945, briefly mentioned the events in an internal "activity report" of 21 November, speaking of more than 700 suicide victims.
 Dieter Krüger, eyewitness of the events, son of a raped mother and survivor of a failed family suicide, started researching the mass suicide while working for the local museum in the 1980s, but his work was confiscated.
 Historian Erla Vensky managed to "smuggle" a line about a "panic, in the course of which 700 people committed suicide" into the "History of the local workers' movement".

 After the collapse of the East German government, some of the eyewitnesses, including Demmin's current chronicler, Zimmer, "broke the silence" and made their account of the mass suicide public.
 A new memorial was dedicated at the site of the mass graves.
 A dedicated issue of a journal published by the state of Mecklenburg-Vorpommern was released in 1995.
 Since then, accounts of the event have been published by German media.
 In 2008, the mass suicide was a theme of a novel.

 Similar mass suicides

 Mass suicides occurred all along the late-war Soviet-German front line.
-Examples include:
+Examples are: